 Learn How to Burp Your Baby: How Often, Tips and Positions

-A key part of your baby's feeding routine is burping him.
-Your baby may swallow lots of air while feeding, and burping can help remove some of that gassiness and ease his fussiness.
-It may also help prevent him from spitting up.
+A key part of your baby's feeding routine is burping them.
+Your baby may swallow lots of air while feeding, and burping can help remove some of that gassiness and ease fussiness.
+It may also help prevent them from spitting up.

-Find out how to burp your baby, and pick up some tips on making burping more effective.
+Find out how to burp a newborn, and pick up some tips on making burping more effective.

 How to Burp Your Baby: Positions to Try